6 Days, 5 Night

 Price On Request

-Umbwe also happens to be one of the quietest routes up Mount Kilimanjaro.
-Because of its reputation as a difficult climb, very few people walk this trail, leaving it open and relatively untouched.
+Umbwe is one of the quietest routes up Mount Kilimanjaro.
+Because of its reputation as a difficult climb, few people use this trail, leaving it relatively untouched.

-This helps to give trekkers the feeling that they are the only ones on the mountain until the route merges with the Machame route near the Barranco Camp a few days into the hike.
-From there, it follows the familiar Southern Circuit below the Southern Ice Field before turning up towards the summit from Barafu Camp.
-As with most Kilimanjaro climbs, the descent is made along the Mweka Route.
+This gives trekkers the impression that they are the only ones on the mountain until the route intersects with the Machame route near Barranco Camp a few days into the hike.
+From there, it takes the familiar Southern Circuit below the Southern Ice Field before ascending to the summit from Barafu Camp.
+As with most Kilimanjaro climbs, the descent follows the Mweka Route.

-We will register at Umbwe Park Gate before starting our trek.
-The small winding path leads us up through the rainforest and along the Umbwe River.
-The first night’s camp is at Umbwe Cave Camp, at about 2,900m altitude
+We will register at the Umbwe Park Gate before beginning our trek.
+The small winding path takes us up through the rainforest and along the Umbwe River.
+The first night’s camp is at Umbwe Cave Camp, at around 2,900 meters altitude.

 Elevation 1600m to 2900m